A+

 Cost Of Living Quick Facts

-• The cost of living in Lexington-Fayette is 1% higher than the national average
+• The cost of living in Lexington-Fayette is equal to the national average

 • Kentucky general sales tax is 18% higher than the national average